peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### DivideToExponent
-    public EFloat DivideToExponent(EFloat divisor, long desiredExponentSmall, EContext ctx) Divides two arbitrary-precision binary floating-point numbers, and gives a particular exponent to the result.
+    public EFloat DivideToExponent(EFloat divisor, long desiredExponentSmall, EContext ctx)

-**Parameters:**

-* <code>divisor</code> - The number to divide by.

-* <code>desiredExponentSmall</code> - The desired exponent.
-A negative number places the cutoff point to the right of the usual radix point (so a negative number means the number of binary digit places to round to).
-A positive number places the cutoff point to the left of the usual radix point.

-* <code>ctx</code> - An arithmetic context object to control the rounding mode to use if the result must be scaled down to have the same exponent as this value.
- If the precision given in the context is other than 0, calls the Quantize method with both arguments equal to the result of the operation (and can signal FlagInvalid and return NaN if the result doesn't fit the given precision).
-If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null, in which case the default rounding mode is HalfEven.

-**Returns:**

-* The quotient of the two objects.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
-Signals FlagInvalid and returns not-a-number (NaN) if the context defines an exponent range and the desired exponent is outside that range.
- Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

 ### DivideToExponent
-    public EFloat DivideToExponent(EFloat divisor, long desiredExponentSmall, ERounding rounding) Divides two arbitrary-precision binary floating-point numbers, and gives a particular exponent to the result.
+    public EFloat DivideToExponent(EFloat divisor, long desiredExponentSmall, ERounding rounding)

-**Parameters:**

-* <code>divisor</code> - The number to divide by.

-* <code>desiredExponentSmall</code> - The desired exponent.
-A negative number places the cutoff point to the right of the usual radix point (so a negative number means the number of binary digit places to round to).
-A positive number places the cutoff point to the left of the usual radix point.

-* <code>rounding</code> - The rounding mode to use if the result must be scaled down to have the same exponent as this value.

-**Returns:**

-* The quotient of the two objects.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
-Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

 ### DivideToExponent
-    public EFloat DivideToExponent(EFloat divisor, EInteger exponent, EContext ctx) Divides two arbitrary-precision binary floating-point numbers, and gives a particular exponent to the result.
+    public EFloat DivideToExponent(EFloat divisor, EInteger exponent, EContext ctx)

-**Parameters:**

-* <code>divisor</code> - The number to divide by.

-* <code>exponent</code> - The desired exponent.
-A negative number places the cutoff point to the right of the usual radix point (so a negative number means the number of binary digit places to round to).
-A positive number places the cutoff point to the left of the usual radix point.

-* <code>ctx</code> - An arithmetic context object to control the rounding mode to use if the result must be scaled down to have the same exponent as this value.
- If the precision given in the context is other than 0, calls the Quantize method with both arguments equal to the result of the operation (and can signal FlagInvalid and return NaN if the result doesn't fit the given precision).
-If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null, in which case the default rounding mode is HalfEven.

-**Returns:**

-* The quotient of the two objects.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
-Signals FlagInvalid and returns not-a-number (NaN) if the context defines an exponent range and the desired exponent is outside that range.
- Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

 ### DivideToExponent
-    public EFloat DivideToExponent(EFloat divisor, EInteger desiredExponent, ERounding rounding) Divides two arbitrary-precision binary floating-point numbers, and gives a particular exponent to the result.
+    public EFloat DivideToExponent(EFloat divisor, EInteger desiredExponent, ERounding rounding)

-**Parameters:**

-* <code>divisor</code> - The number to divide by.

-* <code>desiredExponent</code> - The desired exponent.
-A negative number places the cutoff point to the right of the usual radix point (so a negative number means the number of binary digit places to round to).
-A positive number places the cutoff point to the left of the usual radix point.

-* <code>rounding</code> - The rounding mode to use if the result must be scaled down to have the same exponent as this value.

-**Returns:**

-* The quotient of the two objects.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Returns not-a-number (NaN) if the divisor and the dividend are 0.
-Returns NaN if the rounding mode is ERounding.None and the result is not exact.

 ### DivideToIntegerNaturalScale
     public EFloat DivideToIntegerNaturalScale(EFloat divisor) Divides two arbitrary-precision binary floating-point numbers, and returns